‘Reminds me of Hulk Hogan!’ – Evra compares Maguire headlock on Azpilicueta to WWE legend | Goal.com

 Patrice Evra says Harry Maguire’s headlock on Cesar Azpilicueta during Manchester United’s Premier League clash with Chelsea is a move more associated with WWE legend Hulk Hogan.

-The Red Devils skipper grappled with a Blues counterpart during the first-half of a cagey meeting at Old Trafford.
+The Red Devils skipper grappled with his Blues counterpart during the first half of a cagey meeting at Old Trafford.

 Maguire had been drafted back into Ole Gunnar Solskjaer’s starting XI after sitting out a midweek Champions League win over Paris Saint-Germain.